Streaming Solutions for Broadcasting Online University Courses

-Pricing for Panopto is based on a licensing model where you pay an annual fee based on the number of users.
+Pricing for Panopto is based on a licensing model.
+In other words, you pay an annual fee based on the number of users.
 After you establish a contract, there is no limit to the amount of streaming and storage you can use though.
 However, this points to one of Panopto’s few downsides: it’s not meant to handle any external-facing video content.

 As previously stated, Panopto integrates with existing LMS systems and includes several APIs for other integrations.

 IBM Cloud Video (formerly UStream)

-Formerly known as UStream, IBM Cloud Video purchased the streaming service in 2018.
+Formerly known as UStream, IBM Cloud Video purchased the UStream streaming service in 2018.
 Today, this platform provides a variety of video hosting and streaming services under its new name.

 The core of IBM Cloud Video includes two services: Pro Broadcasting and UStream Align.
 The former is a standard video streaming platform, while the latter focuses on internal video sharing within businesses and institutions.
 This may make it a good fit for some universities, depending on your priorities.

 IBM Cloud Video has a free, ad-supported membership level.
-Monthly plans begin at $99 and range up to $999.
+Monthly plans begin at $99 and range up to $999, with higher-priced custom plans available as well.
 These plans include 720p broadcasting, embedding control, and between 100 and 5,000 viewer hours.
 Enterprise plans up storage limits to 1TB or more, offer full 1080p HD broadcasting, and white label/custom branding, but prices are negotiated on a per-contract basis.

 UStream offers a number of APIs, including a Broadcasting API, Player API and SDKs, Authentication API, and Certified Broadcasting Device API for connecting directly to certified cameras and encoders.